othercriteria/vibectl/examples/k8s-sandbox/bootstrap/README.md

 ## Notes

-- The `run.sh` script generates a temporary Compose file for each run.
+- The `launch.sh` script generates a temporary Compose file for each run.
 Do not edit it directly; use environment variables or script arguments to customize the demo.

-# Change the model (if you have a more powerful system)
-OLLAMA_MODEL=llama2 ./run.sh

-# ⚠️ Model string should be a providerless alias (e.g., 'tinyllama') for best compatibility.
-See `llm models` for available aliases.

-# Adjust resource limits
-RESOURCE_LIMIT_CPU=4 RESOURCE_LIMIT_MEMORY=8Gi ./run.sh
+- The `demo-commands.sh` script provides a guided demonstration of vibectl's capabilities.
+Run it after launching the demo for a quick tour.